-ZFS comes with an event daemon, which monitors events generated by the ZFS kernel module.
-The daemon can also send emails on ZFS events like pool errors.
-Newer ZFS packages ship the daemon in a separate package, and you can install it using apt-get:
+ZFS comes with an event daemon, ZED, which monitors events generated by the ZFS kernel module.
+The daemon can also send emails upon ZFS events, such as pool errors.
+Newer ZFS packages ship the daemon in a separate package zfs-zed, which should already be installed by default in Proxmox Backup.